-Over half of the deaths of people in our communities take place in hospital, mainly because many people who are at the end of their lives come into hospital during their final days.
+Almost half of the deaths of people in our communities take place in hospital, mainly because many people who are at the end of their lives come into hospital during their final days.

 However, we are aware that in some cases, people died in hospital when it may have been better for them and their families if they had been able to die at home, in familiar surroundings.

 For this reason, we are supporting Care Pathways to be used at the end of life which enable more people to have the choice to die at home, if it is their wish.